 The frustrating 'Market Paradox' is in full swing here.
 Like so many countries in the world, Mallorcan markets are a potential heaven for plastic free shopping.
 Local, fresh fruit and vegetables in abundance and stalls offering nuts, dried fruits, olives and even lollies.
 BUT... and here's the major but - the only thing the vendors offer to put all these items in is... you guessed it... plastic bags... and they're used recklessly and frequently.
 Order a single pear and it will be in a plastic bag.
 There is absolutely no culture of people bringing their own produce bags or refusing plastic.
 So, so sad.
 Here we are will big sacks of plastic free bulk shopping only for it to be scooped in to single use plastic.
 There is no option for paper bags (which should also be avoided if possible - they are made from trees of course) and you're left with no choice than plastic or not to buy (for smaller items).

-So for your romantic plastic free shopping trip to the markets to be successful you must bring your own produce bags.
+So, in order for your romantic plastic free shopping trip to the markets to be successful, you must bring your own produce bags.
 This is something I recommend travelling with.
 If for some reason you don't have any - bring your own containers - which can be either tupperware from your airbnb or old plastic that you've bought e.g. cereal packaging.
 But I'm all about style and enjoying the zero waste experience so indulging in buying your produce bags is high recommended.
+Or make some of your own on a sewing machine with old fabric.
 If you find yourself in Mallorca with none - check out Viveco (see below).

-You'll be able to find the following items at the markets - so come prepared with a few bags:
+You'll be able to find the following items at the markets PLASTIC FREE - so come prepared with a few bags:

 Meats - fresh and cured